kitchWWW/HotSounds/README.md

 Please let me know what you think of this project!

-*This is designed for small theaters, meaning that I don't want to try to get into microphones and balancing and etc.
+*This is designed for small theaters, meaning microphones are unnessisary and balancing between Left and Right speakers is not important.
+Might come in the future though!